The application manager is tested regularly on these platforms:

 - libyaml 1.6 or higher.

 - openssl 1.0.1 or higher - Linux only.
 At compile time, only the headers need to be available.
-The needed libraries will be dynamically loaded at runtime.
+The necessary libraries are dynamically loaded at runtime.

-- libarchive 3.0 or higher - only if you need the installer functionality.
+- libarchive 3.0 or higher - if you need the installer functionality.

 On Debian-based systems, this command installs the three required packages: